Canning, Food Preservation, Fruit Preserves & Pie Fillings, Water Bath Canning

 canning jars in a water bath canner

-Once all the jars are ready put them carefully in the canner.
-Water should be covering the jars by 2 inches.
+Once all the jars are ready, put them carefully in the canner.
+Water should cover the jars by 1-2 inches.
 Add more water if needed.
 Put the top on the canner and bring the water to a boil.
-Once it is boiling, process the jars for 15 minutes (20 minutes for quart sized jars)
+Once it is boiling, process the jars for 15 minutes (20 minutes for quart-sized jars)

-When the timer goes off, turn the heat off and let sit for 5 minutes.
+When the timer goes off, turn the heat off and let it sit for 5 minutes.
 Remove the lid and remove jars.
-Let sit for 12-24 hours and then check for proper seals.
+Let the jars sit for 12-24 hours and then check for proper seals.
 Store in a cool, dry place with the rings off.
-For more on storing your jars safely check out this post.
+For more on storing your jars safely, learn Why to Store Jars with the Rings Off.

 You can also add cinnamon or other fall spices to your apple sauce to make it a little more flavorful.
 We like to add cinnamon when we’re eating the applesauce.
-That way each person can add however much they want, or none at all.
+That way, each person can add however much they want, or none at all.
+Grab my homemade apple pie spice or pumpkin spice recipes for a delicious fall twist.

 black raspberry applesauce